JDNdeveloper/EZ-TCP-Messenger/README.md

 It is best to start the app from commandline rather than in Python's IDLE.

+There are Python 2 and Python 3 versions of the program.
+For the Python 2 version go to src-python2, for the Python 3 version go to src-python3.

 ##Example:
 Let's say that Bob at IP address 132.874.0.123 wants to talk to Kate at IP address 253.324.0.324.
 Bob starts up `./ezTCPapp.py` and types the following: